End of financial year information

 For some members these figures may not add up.
 This could be because you have Lifetime Health Cover (LHC) loading on your policy and the rebate is not applied to the LHC loading portion of your premium.
 More information is available about LHC if you need it.

-If your product includes access to the AIA Vitality program, the Australian Government Rebate does not apply to the entire premium.
+If your product included access to the now closed AIA Vitality program, the Australian Government Rebate does not apply to the entire premium.
 The rebate can only be applied to the portion of your insurance that is considered a compliant health insurance product as determined by the Private Health Insurance Act 2007.
+See more information on the closure of the AIA Vitality Program.

 There are two or more rows of information because of the way the private health insurance rebate is calculated, and this can change during the year.
 Each row will have a different benefit code.